Kingent History, Family Crest & Coats of Arms

 Early History of the Kingent family

-Another 239 words (17 lines of text) covering the years 1200, 1292, 1296, 1597 and 1513 are included under the topic Early Kingent History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kingent research.
+Another 120 words (9 lines of text) covering the years 1200, 1292, 1296, 1597 and 1513 are included under the topic Early Kingent History in all our PDF Extended History products and printed products wherever possible.

 Kingent Spelling Variations